-The Justice domain provides the criminal justice system with the data elements, objects, and properties it needs to share critical information between jurisdictions and levels of government.
+The Justice subcommittee provides the criminal justice system with the data elements, objects, and properties it needs to share critical information between jurisdictions and levels of government.

-The Justice domain’s history is closely connected with NIEM’s history by way of the Global Justice XML Data Model (GJXDM).
+The Justice subcommittee’s history is closely connected with NIEM’s history by way of the Global Justice XML Data Model (GJXDM).
 GJXDM was created in March 2001 as a reconciliation of data definitions.
 It evolved into a broad, two-year effort to develop an XML-based framework that would enable the entire justice and public safety communities to effectively share information at all levels – laying the foundation for local, state, tribal, and national justice interoperability.
-In 2005, GJXDM 3.0.3 became the first domain in NIEM.
-The Justice domain continues to actively contribute to the NIEM model and participate in the NIEM community.
+In 2005, GJXDM 3.0.3 became the first subcommittee in NIEM.
+The Justice subcommittee continues to actively contribute to the NIEM model and participate in the NIEM community.

 Explore Justice model content

 Download the current release which includes updates to Justice model content.

 Learn more about the Justice subcommittee on the Success Stories page.